-For RNS.Destination.SINGLE destinations and RNS.Link destinations, reticulum will use ephemeral keys, and offers Forward Secrecy.
+For RNS.Link destinations, Reticulum will use per-link ephemeral keys, and offers Forward Secrecy.

 - destination A RNS.Destination instance to which the packet will be sent. - data The data payload to be included in the packet as bytes. - create_receipt Specifies whether a RNS.PacketReceipt should be created when instantiating the packet.